Five Cs of Singapore: Credit card

 Credit cards are a visible symbol of success.
-Singapore's financial regulator, the Monetary Authority of Singapore (MAS), has stipulated a maximum personal credit limit of two months' income given personal income less than S$30,000, or four months' income for all others.
+Singapore's financial regulator, the Monetary Authority of Singapore, has stipulated a maximum personal credit limit of two months' income given personal income less than S$30,000, or four months' income for all others.
 Banks typically issue different types of cards depending on the available credit limit, associating greater cachet with cards that offer a higher limit.

 Condominium

-In Singapore, privately developed apartments reflect a higher wealth status as compared to public housing also known as HDBs which are public flats built, sold and subsidized by the government.
-Up to 80% of Singaporeans live in public housing in the country, as land in Singapore is at a premium, meaning that freestanding houses are rare and signify even greater affluence, especially old money.
+In Singapore, privately developed apartments (colloquially known as condominiums or condos) reflect a higher wealth status as compared to public housing also known as HDBs which are public apartments built, sold and subsidised by the government.
+Up to 80% of Singaporeans live in public housing throughout the country, as land in Singapore is at a premium, meaning that freestanding and sometimes freehold houses are rare and signify even greater affluence, especially old money.

 Country Club

-Relatively few country clubs, golf clubs, etc., which take up loads of space, are available in Singapore, making membership another indication of affluence.
+In Singapore, there is a small amount of country clubs which leads to limited expensive membership.
+Access to membership to country clubs is viewed as exclusivity and an indicator of power and wealth.

 New Five Cs

 In 2019, it was published that a "new" Five Cs has emerged since the 2010s among Singaporean white-collar workers, with lesser emphasis on materialism.
 While cash was retained, other C's can now include culture, credibility, career and convenience, among others.

 In a web conference of local newspaper Today in 2021, it has been argued that newer generations of Singaporeans are now less materialistic and do not value the original Five Cs as much, and that they have redefined what constitutes as success and priorities in life.
 A panellist added that they now opt to work for a job that they are passionate in, with the intention to "make a difference", rather than just working for a salary.

-In 2022, MVNO (Mobile Virtual Network Operator) Circles.Life took to social media to introduce their definition of the new 5Cs with the aim to "reimagine the Singaporean dream" - Connected, Creative, Courageous, Compassionate and Carefree.